Event Highlights: Ad Age Small Agency 2017

 Justin Campana - Business Development Director, MBuy | Rachel Stone - Business Development Director, MBuy | Ryan Saurer - VP and GM of MBuy | Neha Misra - VP of Strategy & Analytics, MBuy

 MBuy is a longtime sponsor of Ad Age Small Agency Conference & Awards because we believe small agencies have big ideas and deserve acknowledgement and a platform to learn and grow.
 This year MBuy was provided the opportunity to deliver opening remarks for the event.
-Addressing current challenges in the space, our VP of Analytics, Neha Misra delivered a well-received discussion speech on how agencies can leverage convergence to transition from project to AOR status.
+Addressing current challenges in the space, Neha Misra, our VP Strategy & Analytics at MBuy delivered a well-received opening remarks discussion on how agencies can leverage convergence to transition from project to AOR status.

 Unlike many other tradeshows, Ad Age Small Agency has a unique energy and excitement level.
 Despite landing clients and being nominated for awards, there is always a humble semblance among attendees from small and independent agencies.
 Even sponsors like MBuy are eager to learn and observe – that being said here are our event takeaways:

 Size doesn’t matter - More and more small agencies are winning accounts that were previously with large agencies, largely because of the one-on-one relationships they can bring to the business.
 What agency clients are ultimately looking for are great ideas, and great ideas can come from anywhere.
 So even if a shop is literally just a few people, they can still go after big brands as long as they put their best talent and ideas forward.
 After all, your odds of winning an account are always less if you never try.